So, how crazy do you have to be to attempt ‘The Loop’ (a.k.a. Thakhek Loop) in central Laos? I suppose that depends on your definition of crazy.

-The Khammouane (or Konglor) Loop of central Laos is a route popular with independent travelers.
+The Laos Loop is a route popular with independent travelers passing through this region of Laos.
 It is most often done in a counter-clockwise direction around the Phou Hin Poun National Bio Diversity Conservation Area, following Highway 12 east out of Thakhek (Tha Khaek), heading north on Highway 8B after Mahaxai, turning onto 8A westbound at Laksao and finally returning to Thakhek via Highway 13 and Vieng Kham.
 Most riders incorporate stops along the way at a number of caves and other points of interest.
 A 50 mile (80km RT) detour to the village of Kong-Lo (Konglor) is often added for taking a motorboat on the amazing 4.5 mile (7.5km) subterranean river through Konglor cave.

 Due to the very poor condition of the “highway” in some areas (I put highway in quotes because in some sections it bears a closer resemblance to a washed out hiking trail or footpath at best), the loop is best completed on motorbike.
 Public transport can only be hired for about 75% of the journey with no known regular service between the rugged area between Tha Lang and Laksao.
 We actually met a woman who tried to complete the loop via hired transport and ultimately had to turn back.
 We’ve also heard of some completing the loop on bicycle, but this method would be extremely challenging and take much longer than the usual 3-4 days.